• Skip to primary navigation

 To build a Simple Dark Sensor Circuit for Security using IC 555 timer follow the below mentioned steps:

-• Assemble all parts as per circuit diagram.
+• First, assemble all parts as per circuit diagram.

-• Connect pin 1 of IC1 to GND of circuit.
+• Next, connect pin 1 of IC1 to GND of circuit.

-• Connect resistor R2 between pin 2 and pin 6 and pin 3 of IC1.
+• Then connect pin 2 of IC1 to pin 6 of IC1 and now connect resistor R2 between pin 2 and pin 6 and pin 3 of IC1.

-• Connect pin 3 of IC1 to one terminal of VR1 pot and connect other terminal of VR1 to one end of buzzer and connect other end of buzzer to GND.
+• After that, connect pin 3 of IC1 to one terminal of VR1 pot and connect other terminal of VR1 to one end of buzzer and connect other end of buzzer to GND.

-• Connect resistor R1 between pin 4 and pin 8 of IC1.
+• Also, connect pin 4 and pin 8 of IC1 to +9V battery positive and then connect resistor R1 between pin 4 and pin 8 of IC1.

 Conclusion:

-Filed Under: Security and Protection, Sensors and Detectors, Timer Circuits
+Filed Under: 555 Timer Projects, Automation Circuits, Mini Projects, Security and Protection, Sensors and Detectors

 About Admin-Lavi